cygni/cygni-competence-7-databases/couchdb/README.md

 ## Views
 In CouchDB you access documents through *views*.
 Each database created in CouchDB comes with a few predefined views that allows you to query data from the documents.
 A view consists of a *map* and a *reduce* function that generates an ordered list of key-value pairs.

+TODO: View query parameters

 ### Querying default views
 The simplest predefined view is called *_all_docs* and is accessible through `localhost:5984/{db}/_all_docs`.
-Try it out by issuing a GET request on the music database.
+Issue a GET request on the music database.

 ```
 $ curl couch/music/_all_docs